Ordisoftware/Hebrew-Letters/README.md

 **What's new in the latest version 6.0**

-- Overall performances are Optimized.
+- Overall performances are optimized.
-- Some UI improvements and some fixes.
+- Some fixes and UI improvements.
 - SQLite ODBC Driver is no more needed.

 [Last release](https://github.com/Ordisoftware/Hebrew-Letters/releases/latest)